-THC, CBD and CBG are compounds or cannabinoids found in the cannabis or hemp plant.
-And according to Wikipedia there are over 483 different compounds found in cannabis and more are being discovered every day.
+THC, CBD and CBG are compounds, aka cannabinoids, found in the cannabis or hemp plant.
+According to Wikipedia, there are over 483 different compounds found in cannabis and more are being discovered every day.

 So the cannabis plant can be likened to a tomato plant, there are hundreds of different varieties and those varieties can be hybridized to make even more varieties or strains of cannabis.
 Some are high in THC, some high in CBD and there are many combinations of the two cannabinoids.

 Maybe 5 years ago people started recognizing the health benefits of CBD.
 Now people are hybridizing the plant to create strains that are high in CBD, CBG and other cannabinoids because they are realizing the amazing healing benefits and anti-inflammatory properties that these cannabinoids possess.

 Major Cannabinoids and Minor Cannabinoids – What is CBG?